Species-theoretic foundations of perturbative quantum field theory: Introduction

 Then, since

 is a homomorphism of $\Bbbk$-algebras, it follows that $\mathcal{Z}_{\formg \ssS_{\text{int}}}$ is given by

-This is the generating function (FQFT partition function) for time-ordered products of interacting field observables, see e.g. \cite[p.258-259]{ep73roleofloc}, \cite[Section 6.2]{dutfred00}, going back to \cite[Chapter 4]{Bogoliubov59}.
-In this paper, we arrive at $\mathcal{Z}_{\formg \ssS_{\text{int}}}$ through purely Hopf-theoretic considerations.
-However, originally it was motivated by attempts to make sense of the path integral synthetically.
+This is the generating function, or partition function, for time-ordered products of interacting field observables, see e.g. \cite[Section 8.1]{ep73roleofloc}, \cite[Section 6.2]{dutfred00}, going back to Bogoliubov \cite[Chapter 4]{Bogoliubov59}.
+In this paper, we arrive at the generating function $\mathcal{Z}_{\formg \ssS_{\text{int}}}$ through purely Hopf-theoretic considerations.
+However, it was originally motivated by attempts to make sense of the path integral synthetically.
 For some recent developments, see \cite{collini2016fedosov}, \cite{MR4109798}.